-You must respect fellow members of Name of the IJB and employees of related organisations supporting the operation of the IJB and the role they play, treating them with courtesy at all times.
-Similarly you must respect members of the public when performing duties as a member of Name of IJB.
+You must respect fellow members of the IJB and its employees and other officers and the role they play, treating them with courtesy at all times.
+Similarly you must respect members of the public when performing duties as a member of the IJB.

-2.2 You should apply the principles of this Code to your dealings with fellow members of Name of IJB, employees of related organisations supporting the operation of the IJB and other stakeholders.
-Similarly you should also observe the principles of this Code in dealings with the public when performing duties as a member of Name of the IJB.
+2.2 You should apply the principles of this Code to your dealings with fellow members of the IJB, its employees, officers and other stakeholders.
+Similarly you should also observe the principles of this Code in dealings with the public when performing duties as a member of the IJB.